Comedy in a New Mood

 Chapter 2: The Domain of Sombre Comedy

-[In establishing the domain or range of sombre comedy, Grawe includes studies of Synge's Riders to the Sea, Lorca's Blood Wedding, Teichmann and Kaufman's Solid Gold Cadillac, Saroyan's The Time of Your Life, Wilder's The Skin of Our Teeth, Beckett's Waiting for Godot, Beckett's Endgame, and Ionesco's Rhinoceros.]
+[In establishing the domain or range of sombre comedy, Grawe includes studies of Synge's Riders to the Sea, Lorca's Blood Wedding, Teichmann and Kaufman's Solid Gold Cadillac, Saroyan's The Time of Your Life, Wilder's The Skin of Our Teeth, Beckett's Waiting for Godot, Beckett's Endgame, and Eugene Ionesco's Rhinoceros.]

 Chapter 3: The Conventions and Techniques of Sombre Comedy